RxLaboratory/DuBlast-Maya/README.md

 ### Other

 There's no option (yet) to the command so you can't set the options programmatically to create the playblast without showing the options dialog.
 But that should change in a near future.

+The settings are not saved (yet), but that's a planned feature.

+There's no way to change the default player, but again, that's planned too.